-'''

 Theorem 1 (Soundness).
-If vc(c, Q) is valid and (c, \sigma) \Rightarrow \sigma', then \sigma(wp(c, Q)) implies \sigma'(Q).
+If vc(c, Q) is valid and $(c, \sigma) \Rightarrow \sigma'$ , then $\sigma(wp(c, Q))$ implies $\sigma'(Q)$ .

-'''

-What is more relevant for our purposes is the structure of the formulas generated by wp and vc, because it has an impact on the decision procedure.
-Besides the notion of essentially universally quantified introduced in Sect.
+What is more relevant for our purposes is the structure of the formulas generated by wp and vc, because it has an impact on the decision procedure for the DL fragment under consideration here.
+Besides the notion of "essentially universally quantified" introduced in Sect.
 2, we need the notion of quantifier-free formula: A formula not containing a quantifier.
 In extension, we say that a statement is quantifier-free if all of its formulas are quantifier-free.